devdotxyz/eth-xyz/README.md

 * `localhost:8112/brantly.eth`
   (insert.eth name as you see fit)

-## Known Issues
+## TODO

-* Text records are resolved individually.
-Ideally we would request all text records in one call.
+* Pull all text records in a single call (pending library support)
+* Emoji/UTF-8 domain support
+* Additional wallet address support
-* Some text records are missing.
+* Include all text records

 ## How to Contribute / Bug Reports / Code of Conduct